 Laura and Leah agreed to visit via FaceTime every week to study the Bible together.
 Laura recalls their weekly meeting, “Leah always FaceTimes from her car—that way no one overhears us and she can read from the New Testament and pray with complete freedom.
 We met three times before she was ready to pray to receive Yeshua; I was going to wait to ask her, but she asked me straightforwardly, ‘How can I be saved?’
 So of course I told her, and she eagerly accepted the invitation.

 “We continue to meet every week, but while I was away in Israel, I connected her with Jennifer (a friend of our ministry who previously served on staff with Jews for Jesus).
 Jen has met with her twice already for discipleship.
 Leah loves reading the Bible in English—and understanding it for the first time—and is eager to connect with other believers.”

 For those of you who are believers in Jesus, imagine yourself living in a community where faith in Him is forbidden and can cost you your dearest relationships.
-Won’t you please pray for Leah, and for Laura and Jen’s continuing ministry to her?
+Please pray for Leah, and also for Laura and Jen’s ongoing ministry to her?
 Pray that Leah will continue to grow in grace and faith, and that God will prepare, guide and sustain her when she tells her parents that she believes in Messiah Jesus.
 Please let us know you are onboard with your comments and by sharing this post with others who can pray for Leah.
 Thank you!